raelldottin/raelldottin/README.md

 1. You are not allowed to use getters, setters, or access properties directly.

 — Thought Works Anthology by Jeff Bay published by The Pragmatic Programmers

+---

+If hate reflects success, perhaps they should lessen their disdain for me.
+Either amplify my accomplishments or realize that seeking my downfall is also their own undoing.

+— Raell Dottin